 - c.
 Fail to provide information that you have an obligation to provide, OR

 - d.
-Make a promise that you don’t intend to fulfill.8
+Make a promise that you do not intend to fulfill.8

-For you to be guilty of the crime of grand theft by false pretenses, the other person needs to have given you his property because he relied on your false pretense.9
+For you to be guilty of the crime of grand theft by false pretenses, the other person needs to have given you his property because he relied on your false pretenses.9

 This just means that the false pretense has to be one important reason why the person turned his property over to you.
 It does not have to be the only reason.10

-Evidence required for charges of for grand theft by false pretenses
+Evidence required for charges of grand theft by false pretenses

-If the prosecutor charges you with grand theft by false pretense, there are certain special evidence requirements that s/he must meet.
-Specifically, the prosecution will need one of the following showing that you actually made a false pretense:
+If the prosecutor charges you with grand theft by false pretense, there are certain special evidence requirements that they must meet.
+Specifically, the prosecution will need one of the following to show that you actually made a false pretense:

 - A false writing or “false token” (this is often some kind of fake document…like a fake check or contract),